liam-wiltshire/talks/hackthesystem/content.md

 - **Never** trust user input!
 - Regenerate sessions on any session-changing action, especially login
  - Setting a new session ID for the now logged in user means the old session ID (that the attacker has, is still not logged in)

+???

+- Again, _never_ trust user input - you'll hear my say this alot!!
+- In addition, it's good practise to re-generate sessions whenever a session-changing action (particularly login, but potentially other actions as well) takes place
+  - That way, even if the user _was_ using a fixed session, they will be given a new one _before_ the login takes place, to the fixed session still doesn't have a user against it

 ---